BfE-Technology/BfE-Technology.github.io/index.md

           <img src="assets/img/DataOps.jpg">
         </div>
         <div class="flip-card-back">
-          <p>DataOps in BfE refers to the design and management of our internal database and any operational procedures that can alter our database, usually by people outside the Technology Division (as the other case is handled by DevOps).
-We work very closely with BfE global leadership to establish protocols for various procedures and develop a clear vision about how BfE's organisational structure should transform to meet our strategic needs.
-We code less often than the rest, usually in the context of database management or automation with DevOps.
-But when we do code, we rock.</p>
+          <p>Oversee the design and maintainence of our internal database, and work with global leadership to establish operational procedures that may alter the database</p>
         </div>
       </div>
     </div>